Hugo-Carbiener/Hugo-Carbiener/README.md

 ### Hi there 👋

-:wrench: - I'm Hugo, an **engineering student at [Telecom Sudparis](https://www.telecom-sudparis.eu)**.
+:wrench: - I'm Hugo, an **engineering student at [Telecom Sudparis](https://www.telecom-sudparis.eu), in game dev specialisation**.
 There I get to learn about many aspects of telecommunications along with programming languages such as Bash, Java, C#, PHP and so on.
 But truth be told, I am here to learn about video game making.

 ---